 What are the Lunch Break Laws in Oregon?

 Oregon law requires employers to ensure their employees receive a full 30 minute lunch break.
+Rule.
 This requires the employee to actually be on lunch break for the full 30 minutes.
 If the employee returns early, the employer is generally required to pay for the full 30 minute lunch break.
 We refer to this as lunch break wages.
 Lunch break wages must be paid even if part of the time the employee is actually away from their work station eating their lunch.
 Our lawyers can file claims for unpaid lunch break wages.
 The key to lunch break wages in Oregon is whether or not the full 30 minute lunch break is interrupted.
 If you are due lunch break wages, our attorneys can sue your employer for the lunch break wages and potentially thousands in penalties.